Argonne-National-Laboratory/node-red-contrib-ocpp/README.md

 [Node-Red][4] nodes for communicating with the EVSE Charge Points and Central Systems via the [Open Charge Point Protocol][6] (hereafter OCPP).
-These node-red nodes allow you to take on the role of a Central System.
+These node-red nodes allow you to take on the role of a Central System (CS) or Charge Point (CP).

 Based on the [OCPP 1.5][6] and [OCPP 1.6][8] secifications utilizing the Simple Object Access Protocol (hereafter SOAP) and JavaScript Object Notation (hearafer JSON) protocols.